swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 end
 ```

-This way, we avoided implementing the method in dozens of gems supporting our microservices ecosystem, and we're quickly realized, that other inflection transformations were also very usful in our case.
+This way, we avoided implementing the method in dozens of gems supporting our microservices ecosystem, and we've quickly realized, that other inflection transformations were also very useful in our case.

-Great! **Thanks, Open-Source geeks**!
+That's just great! **Thanks, Open-Source geeks**!

 ### Configuring the Dry::Inflector object

 I'd want to yet quickly mention the configuration feature, as this is one more super-useful functionalities that `dry-inflector` provides.
-For example, I always hate, when I want to have `API` namespace, and I need to name classes, like: `Api`, or `Http` insted of `HTTP` and `API`.
+For example, I always hate, when I want to have `API` namespace, and I need to name classes, like: `Api`, or `Http` instead of `HTTP` and `API` for Rails to properly transform those strings.
 This is easily solved by `Dry::Inflector` by allowing to mark certain words as acronyms.

 ```ruby
 require "dry/inflector"